Knowledge hub

 Back to insights

-By Capital Partners Ambitious Retirees
+By Capital Partners Lifestyle

 You might tell yourself.
-“I have a will, so why do I need an estate plan?”
+“I have a Will, so why do I need an estate plan?”

-A Will is a useful document for your beneficiaries when you die, but an estate plan covers a great deal more than a will can encompass.
+A Will is a useful document for your beneficiaries when you die, but an estate plan covers a great deal more than a Will can encompass.
 A properly constructed estate plan can protect your interests while you are still alive if you happen to be in a situation where you cannot advocate for yourself.
 You can also structure your estate plan to protect and support vulnerable family members after your death when you are no longer available to speak up on their behalf.

 Maintain an up-to-date Will